We are a Ukrainian company. We stand with our colleagues, friends, family, and with all people of Ukraine. Our message

 Table of content

-Even if you aren’t new to LinkedIn prospecting, you also risk seeing the error when you try logging in one day: «this account is currently restricted».
+Even if you aren’t new to LinkedIn prospecting, you also risk seeing the error when you try logging in one day: «This account is currently restricted».

-First of all, you, like many others, might skip reading LinkedIn User Agreement and Professional Community Policies.
-And then, when you try to use LinkedIn to its full potential — «why not?» — you get restricted.
+First of all, you, like many others, might skip reading the LinkedIn User Agreement and Professional Community Policies.
+And then, when you try to use LinkedIn to its full potential - «why not?» - you get restricted.

 Read on to understand how to prospect and use automation on LinkedIn without the risk of interrupting your work or losing your account altogether.